Shubham18091998/VaccineAvailabilityNotifier/README.md

 pip install requests pygame

-Step-3:Update the age and pincode
+Step-3:Update the age and pincode in the script vaccine.py

 Step-4:Leave the script running on your local system.
 This script will ping the CoWIN website for every 5 mins and will send desktop notification if slot available